HORSE TRAIL STATUS

 Open/Closed signs will be posted on site and under Closures and Alerts.
 Call 815.338.6223 for current conditions.
 NOTE: When snowmobile trails are open at Glacial Park and Rush Creek, horse trails are closed.

 Leafy spurge is an invasive plant species that is toxic to animals and livestock.
 It produces a milky sap that can cause blistering of the mouth and throat if consumed.
 Although it is not widespread in our area, it can be seen from early May to October.

 This 1.44 mile mowed grass trail loop allows neighborhood access for a total ride of 2.6 miles through the northern section of the site.

-The Paulsen Road Entrance offers a horse trailer parking lot for up to 12 trailers and is the closer access point to the new 4 mile multi-purpose trail.
+The Paulsen Road Entrance offers a horse trailer parking lot for up to 12 trailers and is the closer access point to the 6.15 mile multi-use trail.

 Trails within the park wind 4.78 miles through prairies, past savannas and restored wetlands, then cross the recently re-meandered Nippersink Creek.
 Trailer parking and trail access is available at the Harts Road parking area (off Route 31 north of McHenry) or at the Equestrian/Snowmobile trailer lot on Keystone Road (north of the District’s Keystone Landing).
 Restroom facilities available at the Harts Road parking area; a water hand pump is available at the Keystone Road trailer lot.

 This 6.31 mile multi use trail is shared with bikers and hikes and runs from Church St. in Hebron eastward through North Branch Conservation Area and links with the Prairie Trail North.